ZoabKapoor/project-ideas/free-2.md

 Alcoholic beverages present a similar challenge.
 The barista I was discussing this project idea with told me about his favourite drink: "Old fashioned, with 2 shots of rye whisky, cane syrup instead of brown sugar, extra bitters, and orange zest instead of an orange slice".

-If there was a standard language by which a customer could specify a drink to an arbitrary level of precision, then you could easily program an automatic coffee machine or autobarista to make exactly the drink you want.
+If there was a standard language by which a customer could specify a drink to an arbitrary level of precision, then you could easily program an automatic coffee machine or autobartender to make exactly the drink you want.

 ### Why a language?
 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_